Frequently Asked Questions

 What if I miss the Early Registration Deadline?

-Once early registration closes, we will do our best to make sure that everybody has a chance to get a T-shirt and a window decal, but can’t make any guarantees.
+Once early registration closes, we will do our best to make sure that everybody has a chance to get a T-shirt and a window decal but can’t make any guarantees.
 To be sure that you get a full race packet that includes your desired T-shirt size, you should register early.
-Early registration ends on Sunday, March 29 but registration will remain open until about 20 minutes prior to race time on Race Day morning.
+Early registration ends on Sunday, August 30.
+We will still accept registrations up to and including our virtual race day (September 5) but the cost on race day will be $25.
+Please note there is an extra $2 charge for each shirt size 2XL or 3XL regardless of when you turn in your entry.

 When can I pick up my race packet, 0.1 sticker and really cool T-shirt?

-If you register early your race packet will be ready for pick up on Friday, April 3 between 1-9 PM at VFW Post 805, 221 West First St., O'Fallon IL.
-Otherwise, you can pick up your stuff on race day between 8 AM and 9:45 AM.
-If for some reason you are unable to pick up your packet or attend on Race Day, your packet will be held at the VFW until Sunday of the following week.
-After this window of opportunity has closed, the contents of your packet will be used at the discretion of the Race Directors.
+If you register early your race packet will be ready for pick up on September 5 between 10:00 AM and 5:00 PM.
+If for some reason you are unable to pick up your packet on September 5, your packet will be held at the VFW until Sunday of the following week.
+After this window of opportunity has closed, the contents of your packet will be dismantled and used at the discretion of the Race Directors.

 Is there an age limit to enter the race?